horzadome/loadsnap/README.md

 If you use it, and feel like buying me a beer, feel free to do so.
 I like all beer :)
 If you don't, then don't :D
 If you would like me to make html or xml reports, or check why your server is slow, feel free to contact me at horzadome at gmail
+Be warned, this is under development and is not expected to yield the expected results :)